Fluxes, Vacua, and Tadpoles meet Landau-Ginzburg and Fermat: New infinite families

 \subsubsection{The tadpole conjecture}

-Given that we work with large number of $h^{2,1}=63$ complex structure moduli, the two infinite families above, as well as the solutions discussed in subsection \ref{ssec:MinkSolutions}, serve as an interesting test of the tadpole conjecture.
+Given that we work with large number of $h^{2,1}=63$ complex structure moduli, the two infinite families above, as well as the solutions discussed in subsections \ref{ssec:OldSolutions} and \ref{ssec:MinkSolutions}, serve as an interesting test of the tadpole conjecture.
 Let us stress again that this test is being performed in a strong coupling limit, away from the large complex structure point.
-In our solutions at the highly symmetric Fermat point we did not find solutions with more than 26 massive complex structure moduli within the tadpole bound of 12.
-This leads to $12/26 \approx .46$, which is larger than $\alpha=1/3$ and thus provides a confirmation of the tadpole conjecture away from the boundary of moduli space.
+In our solutions at the highly symmetric Fermat point we did find solutions with 26 massive complex structure moduli within the tadpole bound of 12.
+This leads to $12/26 \approx .46$, which is smaller than $2\alpha=2/3$ and thus provides a violation of the refined tadpole conjecture away from the boundary of moduli space.
+Likewise, the example in equation \eqref{eq:solution8Om} with $N_{\rm flux}=8$ and 14 massive fields leads to a violation because $8/14 \approx .57 < 2/3$.
 Given the large number of parameters in this model we have not been able to fully map out the solution space, so there is currently no proof preventing the existence of Minkowski vacua with more massive scalars.
 Let us also stress that we found that some scalars are stabilized by higher order terms.
-It would be very interesting to further study higher order stabilization and check whether it is possible to violate the tadpole conjecture in this way.
+It would be very interesting to further study higher order stabilization.
 It is certainly possible and maybe even expected that higher order terms stabilize all moduli and thereby leave no flat directions.
 We hope to analyze this further in the future.